pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-source.hbs.md

 # tanzu insight source

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight source` to get help for the source commands.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight source` command to get help for the source commands.

 ## <a id='curltopost'></a>Options